borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 The first 4 are basic properties we need to define a [**group**](https://en.wikipedia.org/wiki/Group_(mathematics)).
 In fact, the *between* operation is simply a by-product of having the composition, inverse and identity well-defined.
 We can also notice that they are operations we already used before in this post when working with rigid-body matrices.
 The only difference is that now we defined them in a more general way.

-Some authors define special operators to refer to composition/between operations, such as *box-plus* $\boxplus$ for *composition* and *box-minus* $\boxminus$ for *between* as done by [Hertzberg et al.](https://arxiv.org/abs/1107.1119) for general manifolds, and [Bloesch et al.](https://arxiv.org/abs/1606.05285) and the [Kindr library](https://github.com/ANYbotics/kindr) for rotations.
-However, composition can be still defined from the *left* or the *right* side because **composition has associativity but is not distributive**.
-This is **exactly the problem we described before when talking about reference frames and how to add small increments with the _left_ and _right_ hand conventions, since both are valid depending on our decisions or other authors.** While we can be clear about our own decisions, it is important to be aware of the definitions of each author because sometimes are not clearly stated.
+Some authors define special operators to refer to composition/between operations, such as *box-plus* $\boxplus$ for *composition* and *box-minus* $\boxminus$ for *between* as done by [Hertzberg et al.](https://arxiv.org/abs/1107.1119) and [Blanco-Claraco](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.468.5407&rep=rep1&type=pdf) for general manifolds, and [Bloesch et al.](https://arxiv.org/abs/1606.05285) and the [Kindr library](https://github.com/ANYbotics/kindr) for rotations.
+However, composition can be still defined from the *left* or the *right* side because **composition is associative but is not distributive**.
+This is the same problem we described before when talking about reference frames and how to add small increments with the _left_ and _right_ hand conventions, since both are valid depending on our decisions or other authors.
+While we can be clear about our own decisions, it is important to be aware of the definitions of each author because sometimes are not clearly stated.
 [Solà et al](https://arxiv.org/abs/1812.01537) for example make the difference explicit by defining *left-*$\oplus$ and *right-*$\oplus$ for composition using *left-hand convention* or *right-hand convention* respectively, but we need to be careful to recognize each other's choices.

 **We recall again that in GTSAM and the rest of this post we use the _right_ convention** (*pun intended*), because we represent our quantities with respect to a fixed world frame $W$ and the increments are defined with respect to the base frame $B$.